CyanPineapple/CyanPineapple/README.md

 ### erehT iH 👋

-- 🔭 I’m currently working on survival.
-- 🌱 I’m currently learning how to love.
 - 💬 Discuss with me about computer systems, theory, formal methods ...
 <!--
 **CyanPineapple/CyanPineapple** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.